kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 ```

 ### Rule Graql Syntax
-The addition of the rules specified above can be expressed via an insert graql statement where the body and the head of the rule are separated with curly braces, the corresponding statement then reads:
+The addition of the rules specified above can be expressed via an insert Graql statement where the body and the head of the rule are separated with curly braces, the corresponding statement then reads:

 ```java
 insert